 Figure 4.
-Plots comparing observed and predicted recapture lengths fit using parameter point estimates from Bayesian Models 1 and 2, as well as Maximum likelihood Models 5 and 11.
+Plots comparing observed and predicted recapture lengths fit using parameter point estimates from Bayesian Models 1 and 2, as well as population parameter estimates from Maximum likelihood Models 5 and 11.
 Length at recapture was predicted as a function of length at marking and time at liberty.
 The 1:1 line indicates where points would fall if model parameters perfectly predicted length at recapture.